error-surface/Inspired/README.md

 - [Hugging Face Transformers](https://github.com/huggingface/transformers)
 - Sentiment140 dataset for providing the labeld data for sentiment analysis.

-## Using the Pre-Trained Model
+## When you use the Pre-Trained Model

-A pre-trained BERT model for sentiment analysis is available in this repository.
-You can use it to make predictions or evaluate a dataset without retraining the model.

 #### Model Files